talmeym/regurgitator-extensions-mq/README.md

 ***mq msg*** => ***RegurgitatorMessageListener*** => ***message*** => ***regurgitator*** => ***MqResponseCallback*** => ***mq msg***

+### mq message bridge

+regurgitator supports operation over mq by providing a ``mq message bridge`` to allow the capture of mq message from one queue or topic, the processing of that message through regurgitator and the subsequent placing of response messages onto another mq destination.

 ### MqMessagingSystem

-regurgitator supports operation over mq by first abstracting the mq system to be used out to an interface for you to implement with a mq system of your choice.
+regurgitator abstracts the mq system to be used to an interface for you to implement with a mq of your choice.

 ```java
 package com.emarte.regurgitator.extensions.mq;